nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Common Errors:**<br>

-Refer to the [Common Pitfalls](#common-pitfalls) to ensure you do not make any of those errors, which may cause errant behaviour of MediLink Contacts.
-The relevant exceptions to this section are detailed below. <br>
+Refer to [Common Pitfalls](#common-pitfalls) to ensure you do not make any of those errors, which may cause errant behaviour of MediLink Contacts.
+Below, we have provided specific exceptions that are relevant to the `add-patient` command. <br>
 * Names with special characters may not adhere to the current format for names, and may be recognised as an invalid input.
     * Example:`add-patient n/Bruce s/o Wayne ic/S9851586G g/M p/98765433 ec/12345678 e/batsy@example.com a/Wayne Manor, Gotham City St 42 c/AIDS b/O+ t/High`
 </div>